mournfully/mournfullys-browser-toolbox/README.md

 - Copy Markdown
 - Copy URLs
 - Copy Titles

 With these options:
 - Copy
 - Copy all tabs
 - Copy tabs to the right

 I want [enchanced-github](https://github.com/softvar/enhanced-github)'s ability to show each repo's size in the sidebar.
 Besides, I really hate how slow it can be and how it shows each files size...

+And there was this browser some youtuber was shilling to us, and they kept going on and on about how their browser would automatically pause their music when a video was being played and would resume afterwards.
+I wonder if I could have that from my chrome extension.

 ---